--Remove requirement to change for physical education.
+W F Health, Well-Being, and Academics, Our focus for students and staff -Remove requirement to change for physical education.
 Locker rooms will not be utilized.
-Career and Technical Education (CTE) William Floyd School District CTE Programs for 20-21 - Automotive - Business - Carpentry - Cosmetology - Culinary - Medical Assisting Cancelled for 2020-21 - Small Engines - Barbering The district will: Ensure that all CTE programs have in person instruction 2 days a week following the high school hybrid schedule AA/virtual/BB.
+Career and Technical Education (CTE) William Floyd School District CTE Programs for 20-21 - Automotive - Business - Carpentry - Cosmetology - Culinary - Medical Assisting Cancelled for 2020- 21 - Small Engines - Barbering The district will: Ensure that all CTE programs have in person instruction 2 days a week following the high school hybrid schedule AA/virtual/BB.
 Make curriculum adjustments to ensure that hands-on and practical experiences are held during the in-person sessions and videos are provided for students who cannot attend in-person.
 Utilize simulation software for modeling, pre-recorded video lessons, and video demonstrations to support distance learning.
 All programs have their courses on Canvas (LMS) to support students in and out of the classroom.
-In addition, • Automotive uses the e-learning software Electude for online simulations and learning modules. • Cosmetology utilizes Career Safe Online and potentially Barbicide for learning modules and certifications.
-Students will be able to take home their mannequins and kits when not in-person. • Carpentry will continue to provide video demonstrations and simulations through Canvas. • Culinary will continue to provide video demonstrations and videos of techniques from master chefs through Canvas. • Medical Assisting utilizes Nearpod, Edpuzzle, and video demonstrations through Canvas.
+In addition, Automotive uses the e-learning software Electude for online simulations and learning modules.
+Cosmetology utilizes Career Safe Online and potentially Barbicide for learning modules and certifications.
+Students will be able to take home their mannequins and kits when not in-person.
+Carpentry will continue to provide video demonstrations and videos of techniques from master chefs through Canvas.
+Medical Assisting utilizes Nearpod, Edpuzzle, and video demonstrations through Canvas.
 Juniors and Seniors who select the modified hybrid will now be in class four (4) days per week.
 Students will be encouraged to return to in- person learning for Q3 and Q4 to achieve full CTE endorsement and practical certifications · Students should contact their school counselor for specific program information.
-Students will be encouraged to return to in- person learning for Q3 and Q4 to achieve full CTE endorsement and practical certifications · Students should contact their school counselor for specific program information.
-Barbering - will not be running in 2020-21 due to budget constraints.
-We did not hire a replacement teacher.
-X X X
+Students w be encourage to return to in- person learning fo Q3 and Q4 to achieve full CTE endorseme and practic certificatio · Students should contact the school counselor j specific program information Small Engines - will not be running in 2020-21 due to budget constraints.
+We have excessed our teacher. × × × Barbering - will not be running in 2020-21 due to budget constraints.
+We did not hire a replacement teacher. × × ×

-Well-Being, and Academics, Our focus for students and staff Work-based Learning The district will follow all industry standards for cleaning and disinfecting protocols for classrooms and equipment.
+WF Health, Well-Being, and Academics, Our focus for students and staff Work-based Learning The district will follow all industry standards for cleaning and disinfecting protocols for classrooms and equipment.
 Work place learning will focus on skills that can be taught in the classroom and building.
 The transition coordinator will maximize virtual/distance opportunities.
 Transferability and outside of district work-based experiences will be considered for Stage 2. × Work based learning opportunities will be explored and evaluated based on student safety Work based learning opportunities will be explored and evaluated based on student safety Prekindergarten plans The district: -Contracts with 4 preschool providers.
-The district has a procedure to ensure the sufficiency of each provider's Continuity of Learning Plan and attests to following health and safety guidelines outlined in the Reopening Guidance Document, as well as Center for Disease Control and Department of Health guidelines. ✓
+The district has a procedure to ensure the sufficiency of each provider's Continuity of Learning Plan and attests to following health and safety guidelines outlined in the Reopening Guidance Document, as well as Center for Disease Control and Department of Health guidelines. '